christopherdiehl/containerception/README.md

 ## Fork & Exec

 In order to create the container, we need to run a new command and use fork/exec to setup a child process with the correct permissions.
 The child process that is run will technically be the container, with the parent process being solely responsible for setting up the correct environment.
-It's a bit of a hack, but is also used by the talented folks at docker.
+It's a bit of a hack, but we'll make it work.

 ## First pass without any namespaces or control groups.